How much does it cost to repair damp?

 Repairing your home's damp problem can be expensive.
 Here we look at typical costs and give you expert advice to make sure you don't end up spending more than you need to.

-Damp proofing costs can run into thousands of pounds, as the most extreme remedial works significantly affect your home's structure and may be the only solution if you want to banish damp for good.
+Damp proofing costs can run into thousands of pounds, as the most extreme remedial works significantly affect your home's structure.
+Make sure you're prepared for the potential costs - and don't overpay for work - by reading our guide below.

 Costs for dealing with damp